johnwarden/open-community-notes/proposals/002-lexicon/README.md

 ```

-## 6. Design Decisions and Rationale
+## 5. Design Decisions and Rationale

 * **Lexicon Compatibility:** This lexicon is a superset of the social.pmsky lexicon to maximize potential interoperability.
 And in that lexicon, the `label` record identical to `com.atproto.label.defs#label`but as a concrete record type.
 This allows standard clients to process these records by ignoring the extra fields (`reason`, `note`, `aid`).
+* **Generality:** Works not just for Notes, and not just for labels, but for moderation actions in general.
-* **Flexible Subject Fields:** The `label` record uses top-level `uri` and optional `cid` fields to target any content on the web.
+* **Flexible Subject Fields:** The `proposal` record uses top-level `uri` and optional `cid` fields to target any content on the web.
 The `rating` record uses the standard `com.atproto.repo.strongRef` `subject` field because it *must* target a `label` record, which always exists within the AT Protocol.
 Support for external content is achieved by making the top-level `cid` field in the `label` record optional.
-* **Recursive Dispute Mechanism:** The protocol supports disputes by reusing the `label` record to target propsals.
+* **Recursive Dispute Mechanism:** The protocol supports disputes by reusing the `label` record to target proposals.
 This elegant, recursive design keeps the lexicon simple while enabling complex moderation dialogues.
 * **Precedent from Existing Systems:** The values for `reason` (when `val` is `"needs-context"`) and the `reasons` for ratings are adapted from X's Community Notes to build on a proven model.
 * **Parametric vs. Non-Parametric Labels:** The design distinguishes between labels that require `note` (like `needs-context` labels) and those that don't (like `spam`) by keeping the `note` field optional.
 * **Embedded Sources:** To allow for multiple references, all source links are embedded directly within the optional `note` field.